-Lied Lodge and Conference Center is operated with sustainability in mind.
+Lied Lodge is operated with sustainability in mind.
 We focus on minimizing our impact on the planet through sound, environmentally-conscious choices in our day-to-day practices and processes.

 In fact, we have won the American Hotel & Motel Association’s prestigious Enviro-Management Award for

 developing a culture of integrating environmental management practices that improve everyday operations and the bottom line, while maintaining quality service and meeting guest expectations.

 Below are examples of our environmentally responsible practices.

 Linen and Towel Reuse Program

 Overnight guests of Lied Lodge are given the option of reusing bed linens and bath towels during their stay.
 This practical program saves hundreds of thousands of gallons of water and significantly reduces energy costs each year.

 The cleansers and laundry products used by our housekeeping staff are Green Seal certified, contributing to a cleaner, safer, and healthier environment.
 These products contain no toxic chemicals, ozone-depleting compounds, hazardous waste characteristics, phosphates, or carcinogens.